zzzprojects/docs/learnentityframeworkcore.com/pages/inheritance/table-per-concrete.md

 }
 ```

 It will create two tables in the database, one for each concrete class `Cat` and `Dog`, and each table will contain columns for all properties defined in the corresponding class, including the properties inherited from the base class `Animal`.
-When you create migration or call the `EnsureCreatedmethod`, it will create the following tables.
+When you create migration or call the `EnsureCreated` method, it will create the following tables.

 ```csharp
 CREATE TABLE [dbo].[Dogs] (